KeiranLewellen/HTauTau/README.md

+fjModule_eventData.py is used to create the data sets in nanoAODTools

 Use remake_dist.py to make the training data sets for the models.
 (This also does some preprocessing, so if using different data sets, at least look over the program.)

 IN_v5p1 is a pure interaction network that utilizes event data as well as particle data and secondary vertex data.